Country cottage in Peterchurch (Golden Valley), 9 miles from Hay on the B4348.

 high chair available.
 Tea and coffee making facilities in all rooms.
 Breakfasts use local ingredients, homemade bread, jam and honey.
 We are happy to cook for meat eaters, vegetarians and vegans.
 WiFi available.

 Church View Room, king size bed, ensuite bathroom has bath and separate shower, can accommodate one child on fold-up bed.

 Hergest View Room, super king size bed, ensuite bathroom has a shower.

 Huntington Court is heated by a wood chip biomass boiler, wood burning stoves in our sitting and dining room with electricity from our solar panels and green electricity supplier.
 Evening meals & packed lunches by arrangement.
 Bike wash and undercover storage.

-showers, cotton sheets, a huge woodburning stove, comfy sofas and a slide to get down to the ground floor!
+sheets, a huge woodburning stove, comfy sofas and a slide to get down to the ground floor!
 A place to have fun, to relax, unwind and enjoy the company of good friends.

 TWO LUXURY GROUND FLOOR EN-SUITE ROOMS WITH OWN ACCESS DOORS, PRIVATE PATIO & SEATING AREA WITH THE BACK DROP OF STUNNING VIEWS.